When caring for a property it does not matter if it’s one acre or ten. All property owners need productive machines to help them care for the land.

 Depending on manufacturer, tractors in the sub-compact category typically are less than 40-horsepower.

 For example, John Deere’s 1 and 2 series tractors fall into the sub-compact category, ranging from 22- to nearly 37-horespower.
-Not far from that, Deere’s 3 series compact tractors (CUTs) check in between 25-46 horsepower and are also a great option, especially for those with larger properties to maintain.
+Not far from that, Deere’s 3 series compact tractors (CUTs) check in between 25-46 horsepower and are also a great option, especially for those with larger properties to maintain - Check our How-To-Hub for some great property maintenance tips.

 Curious to know the differences between the Deere 1023E and 1025R sub-compact tractors?
 Watch to see a comparison video on the 1023E and 1025R: